Manuscript Preparation

 Scientific names

-Common names of organisms should always be accompanied, when first cited, by their complete scientific name in italics (genus, species, attribution and, if appropriate, cultivar).
+Common names of organisms should always be accompanied, when first cited, by their complete scientific name in italics (genus, species, attribution, and, if applicable, cultivar).

 Mathematical formulae